 Some internal and external funding sources carry restrictions concerning the maximum that can be obtained from other sources of funding.
 The program must abide by the terms and conditions of external scholarships as well as program and faculty policies regarding allowable funding to external scholarship holders.
 External award recipients should consult the graduate program assistant for details regarding their personal funding package.
 Our External Scholarships web site provides information regarding application deadlines and eligibility.

 Those paid by the hour must submit the number of hours worked to the Administrative Officer.
-If you have any questions concerning hourly employment, contact Emily Van Houtte (room 5314 SSC).

 A limited number of Graduate Research Assistantships may be available in conjunction with funded research by departmental faculty.
 These arrangements are often summer projects and are made on mutually acceptable terms between the faculty member and the student.

 Both the Federal and Ontario governments often have summer employment programs.
 These generally have February or March application deadlines.
 Directors in the Federal government (especially in demography) often call to ask about our students who have applied so they can try to pull their files out of this system.
 Those who are interested in being considered need to ensure that they apply in time and that they indicate an interest to work in Ottawa (for Federal positions).
 These applications are available in the Career Centre at Western.